On transverse $R$-covered minimal foliations: Group invariant monotone graphs in the phase space

 In this section we do preparatory material for the analysis of Theorem \ref{thm.three}.
-We will assume that all foliations are orientable and transversally orientable.
-This assumption will be lifted in \S~\ref{s.lastone}.
-The first goal is to obtain what we call a $\pi_1(M)$ invariant monotone graph in the phase space $\cL_1 \times \cL_2$.
-By {\em monotone graph} we mean the graph of a homeomorphism $\cL_1 \to \cL_2$ which is increasing.
-In this section we do not restrict to $M$ of dimension $3$ and we do not restrict to $\cF_i$ being Anosov foliations, but we will assume during all this section that $\cF_i$ are minimal (which will be used several times).
+We consider a pair $(\cF_1, \cF_2)$ of transverse, $\rrrr$-covered, minimal codimension one foliations.
+We do not restrict to $M$ of dimension $3$ and we do not restrict to $\cF_i$ being Anosov foliations.